Aliases for SDR16C5 Gene

 GeneCards Summary for SDR16C5 Gene

-SDR16C5 (Short Chain Dehydrogenase/Reductase Family 16C, Member 5) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by Retinoic Acid.
-GO annotations related to this gene include oxidoreductase activity and retinol dehydrogenase activity.
+SDR16C5 (Short Chain Dehydrogenase/Reductase Family 16C Member 5) is a Protein Coding gene.
+Diseases associated with SDR16C5 include Siberian Tick Typhus and Psoriasis.
+Among its related pathways are Drug metabolism - cytochrome P450 and Signaling by Retinoic Acid.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and retinol dehydrogenase activity.
 An important paralog of this gene is RDH10.

 Oxidoreductase with strong preference for NAD.
 Active in both the oxidative and reductive directions.
 Oxidizes all-trans-retinol in all-trans-retinaldehyde.
 No activity was detected with 11-cis-retinol or 11-cis-retinaldehyde as substrates with either NAD(+)/NADH or NADP(+)/NADPH.